ttusar/coco/code-experiments/rw-problems/README.md

 - the Python example experiment will be run on the `toy-socket` suite
 - when the example experiment will complete, the C socket server will be stopped

-See the folder `code-experiments/build/python/exdata` for the results of this experiment.
+The results of the experiment will be saved to the folder `code-experiments/build/python/exdata`.

 ### Starting/stopping the socket server(s)

-Both socket servers configured so that they can call any available evaluator are started by calling
+Both socket servers (configured so that they can call any available evaluator) are started by calling

 ````
 python do.py run-socket-servers <port=1234>